 The speed at which Renie’s final illness progressed was especially cruel.
 But she left us knowing that she was loved, had made a difference and that her values live on in those of us fortunate to have worked with her.

-- A collection has been set up in Renie’s memory and donations are welcome.
-Flowers are also welcome at her funeral.
+- A collection was set up in Renie’s memory.
+Flowers were also welcome at her funeral.

 Professor Robert Garner, Emeritus Professor of Politics, writes: